rinat-soltanov/Rinat-Soltanov/README.md

 ### 👉️1.<a href="https://github.com/rinat-soltanov/Webshop-Testing.git" target="_blank"> **Demo Webshop Testing Project** </a>

 **Project Description:** A comprehensive testing project for a demo web store ([intern.demoshopping.ru](https://intern.demoshopping.ru/)).
-The goal was to apply various testing techniques and document the entire process across both frontend and backend.
+The goal was to apply various testing techniques and document the entire process across both frontend, backend and database layers.

 **What I did:**